The Indaba

 Who is the Global Indaba for?

 Health supply chain managers and professionals or anyone in the public or private health supply chain looking to strengthen their workforce.
 This might include government agencies, public and private sector health supply chain organisations, donor and multilateral organisations, professional associations, academic institutions, country registration bodies and non-governmental organisations.
-Although this year’s conference will be held in Thailand, we will focus on supply chain workforce challenges and solutions in low-and -middle income country contexts globally.